 Before discussing the process of obtaining credit information on your customers, let’s discuss the fundamentals of developing a sound credit policy.
 First, and perhaps most difficult, is to limit your credit exposure to any single customer to a limit that, if uncollectible, will not have catastrophic financial consequences.
 Easier said than done, especially if you are new in business and you’re trying to establish credit for your first customer.
 As a general rule of thumb, the smaller YOUR business, the less you can afford to lose.
 That’s why start-up business have to exercise extreme caution or get expert outside help to assist you in making credit decisions.
 More on that later.

 Your credit policy may require your prospective customer to meet certain hurdles in terms of cash on hand in bank accounts or three positive credit references, and a bank reference.
 Some credit policies require that if the amount of credit requested exceeds a certain amount, a Dun & Bradstreet (“D & B”) report is required.
 D & B is a company that collects millions of pieces of credit data on millions of companies and sells that date in the form of credit reports to its subscribers.
 There are other providers of commercial credit reports for your small business as well, including Hoover’s.
-Recently, the consumer

 Commercial credit reports are often more powerful predictors of your prospective customers’ ability to pay their invoices.
 The companies scour public records for such things as tax liens, UCC filings, bank liens, judgments, years in business, bankruptcy filings, and other information available in public records.

-Check publicly available information.
+Another thing that you can do to check if your customer is creditworthy is to check publicly available information.
 For example, the company’s social media activity and website.
 Often, you will be surprised by the information you find when searching a company name on the internet.
 Publicly listed companies are required by law to file quarterly and annual reports with the Securities and Exchange Commission (“SEC”), which are available for inspection online on the company’s website or financial services’ websites.
 Most public companies have a navigation tool for “investor relations” where you will find SEC filings and in many cases, annual reports containing the company’s audited financial statements.

 What if financial statement analysis and credit underwriting is not your strength?